-Eating fresh produce and eliminating processed foods from your diet will reduce trans- fats, the number one cause of heart disease.
+Eating fresh produce and eliminating processed foods from your diet will reduce trans- fats, the number one cause of heart disease in men and women.

 By increasing your intake of antioxidants found in berries, artichokes, nuts, leafy greens, and citrus fruits you can ensure good heart health.

 Smoking causes the blood vessels going to and fro from the heart to constrict, increasing the odds of getting a heart attack.
 Quit smoking to keep your heart happy.